 Ian: Was there any point at which it sounded like you might be called out to assist in putting down these demonstrations or anything like that?.

 Steffen: I remember having chatted about this with my comrades, two of them were friends, I knew them pretty well.
 One had left in summer 1988, so we had this discussion among us.
 And I remember that we came to the conclusion if anything like that would happen, we would be probably the last being called because of the role we played in the communication system and maintenance of that.
 So there were so many more people, sadly more educated in running weapons or driving cars than we were.
-And we weren’t easily replaceable, of course everybody is replaceable.
+And we were not easily replaceable, of course everybody is replaceable.

 But if you have a choice of people and I think the NVA had like 100,000 people or so under weapons.
 That's quite a lot of people for a small country.
 So we figured the risk of us being personally involved is probably pretty low at this point in time.
 That was more like something I thought about when I consider it like in this day in 1988 in spring.
 Before I signed I considered what is it when they ask you to go to the border.
 What am I going to do, what am I going to say or what am I going to do then.
 But in 1989 in Leipzig no, I did not fear that.